 Home Equity Loan or Home Equity Line of Credit (HELOC)

+A home equity loan or home equity line of credit lets you borrow against the value built up in your home.
+The money may be used for anything, including buying a home in a retirement community.
 The loan is a lump sum to be paid back over a set period of time.
 The line of credit works something like a credit card account; you can use the funds, replace them, and access them again.

 When the terms are right, these home equity options might be more cost-effective than liquidating investments.
 However, the risk of nonpayment is more serious than a ding on your credit report.
 If you default on home equity payments, you risk losing the home to the bank.